mehdijoafshani/fatal_error_example/README.md

 fatal error: fault
 [signal SIGSEGV: segmentation violation code=0x2 addr=[SOME_ADDRESS] pc=[SOME_ADDRESS]]
 ```
-Hyposesis: The garbage collector will remove the allocated space, while a local variable has a reference to it
+Hyposesis: The garbage collector will collect the allocated space, while a local variable has a reference to it